-Increased access to and use of canals and navigable waterways in the District will be encouraged, including the provision of moorings and marinas.
-Additional permanent moorings and marinas will only be supported where there is adequate access, availability of existing facilities such as transport links or shops, and where they will not compromise the use or operation of existing navigable waterway features such as junctions or locks.
+Increased access to and use of canals and navigable waterways in the District will be encouraged, including the provision of moorings and marinas where it respects and works with the natural features and function of the watercourse.
+Any proposed extension to or creation of new navigable waterways must ensure there are no overall detrimental impacts on the natural environment.
+Additional permanent moorings and marinas will only be supported where there is adequate access, availability of existing facilities such as transport links or shops, and where they will not adequate water resources and foul waste infrastructure and it can be demonstrated that the Water Framework Directive status of navigable rivers will not deteriorate.
+Such schemes should not compromise the use or operation of existing navigable waterway features such as junctions or locks.